 However, they can be aggressive towards fish that are the same shape as them such as Silver Sharks and Red Tailed Sharks.
 They also shouldn’t be kept with large, slow-moving tank mates that they’d be likely to chase.
-A couple of examples of these are Angels and Discus fish.
+A couple of examples of these are Angelfish and Discus fish.

 The best potential tank mates are usually small, speedy species that can easily swim away should they need to.
 You could try Tiger Barbs, Mollies, Swordtails, Clown Loaches, and Cherry Barbs.

 You can keep Golden Algae Eaters both on their own and in groups.
 However, it’s only beneficial to keep younger species in groups, as larger species can become territory-depended.